 Reusable Fast POCs

 Proof of Concept is one of the major issues when it comes to blockchain projects.
-Many enterprises seek other providers to come up with a blockchain proof of concept for their company.
-However, here with Hyperledger Composer, you will get POCs that can be reused and customized quite easily.
+Many enterprises seek other providers to come up with blockchain proof of concept for their company.
+However, here with the Hyperledger Composer tutorial, you will get POCs that can be reused and customized quite easily.

 In fact, instead of weeks, you can develop an application within hours.
-All the application would be production-ready.
+All the applications would be production-ready.
 Isn’t that awesome?

 Another major issue is the integration of an existing system with the new one.
 Obviously, the one you have right now runs on the legacy network.
 But altering the whole network requires a lot of time and resources, and that could potentially harm the brand value as well.